 Canadian filmmaker, actor, writer, and producer Sarah Polley will be directing the film.
 The last novel she adapted for the screen—2022’s Women Talking, based on the 2018 novel of the same name by Miriam Toews—earned her the Academy Award for Best Adapted Screenplay.

-Still, The Bell Jar would mark her film acting debut and her first leading role.
+Still, The Bell Jar will mark her film acting debut and her first leading role.
 Given the themes she’s best known for writing about as a ten-time Grammy winner—including and especially mental health and depression—it does seem fitting.

 Many The Bell Jar adaptations have come—and gone.

 In 1979, Marilyn Hassett starred as Esther Greenwood in director Larry Peerce’s adaptation of The Bell Jar, though it wasn’t faithful to the source material.
 Other than that, there have been a few notable attempts at bringing the novel to the screen that ultimately fell through: Julia Styles was attached to star in and produce the story in 2007, but eventually let the movie rights expire due to not having funding (Rose McGowan would’ve played Esther’s psychiatrist).
 In 2016, it was announced that Kirsten Dunst would make her directorial debut with a Dakota Fanning-starring adaptation, but by 2019, both actors had backed out.
-Later that year, a Showtime limited TV series starring Frankie Shaw was meant to replace Dunst’s version, but that project, too, was eventually scrapped.
+Later that year, a limited-series TV show on Showtime starring Frankie Shaw was meant to replace Dunst’s version, but that project, too, was eventually scrapped.
 In fact, Hollywood’s last major Path-related project came in 2003 when Gwyneth Paltrow played the writer in Sylvia.

 A refresher on The Bell Jar: